koushi/NyshakVault/World/People/NPCs/Ix'aryz.md

 Shar plants the idea of the Echoes and teaches Ix'aryz through visions how to connect people to the Brands.

 Ix begins to bring people devout to Selune to the island.
-Over hundreds the island becomes a massive compound for an order dedicated to the ideals of Selune and maintaining the balance of light and dark in the world.
+Over hundreds of years the island becomes a massive compound for an order dedicated to the ideals of Selune and maintaining the balance of light and dark in the world.
 The population of the island grows and develops into port town with a massive complex for training an army.

+Ix senses the coming corruption and seeks help from Selune.
+Selune returns to aid Ix.